apache/tomcat-site/README.txt

 To update the documentation for Tomcat 5.5.x, Tomcat 6.0.x, Tomcat 7.0.x:
 ==========================================================================

+1. Create build.properties file if you have not done so yet and set "base.path" property in it.
+E.g.

+      base.path=..

+   The documentation bundles will be downloaded and untarred into "${base.path}/tomcat-site-docs/"

-1. Set the version numbers in build.properties.default
+2. Set the version numbers in build.properties.default

-2. cd into your tomcat-site directory and execute one of the following
+3. cd into your tomcat-site directory and execute one of the following
    commands:

    ant release-5
    ant release-6
    ant release-7

-3. Check the changes with "svn status" command.
+4. Check the changes with "svn status" command.

    Remember there may be deleted / missing files (shown with '!') and new files (shown with '?').

    Apply "svn delete" and "svn add" on those files as needed.

-4. Commit the changes.
+5. Commit the changes.

-5. In the /www/tomcat.apache.org/ directory on people.a.o execute:
+6. In the /www/tomcat.apache.org/ directory on people.a.o execute:

    umask 002
    svn up